 - An average of at least 3.00 in the last half of all undergraduate work, or

 - An average of at least 3.00 for no fewer than 12 semester credits of graduate study at another accredited graduate institution

 - Provide a resume that documents at least one year of full-time employment in a K-12 setting and current position in a K-12 school

 Copy of applicant's teacher, administrator, or professional license1

 Provide verification that degrees completed outside the state meet WI licensing standards1

 The WI Department of Public Instruction (DPI) requires that candidates for admission to a teacher education, administration, or pupil services program successfully pass a criminal background check (CBC) as one criterion for admission.
 By applying for admission to one of these programs, candidates agree to provide the necessary personal information to UWL in order to initiate their CBC and to complete their portion of the process prior to the deadline specified in their admission letter.
 Teacher candidates are responsible for all costs associated with their criminal background check(s).

 |EDU 770||School Law||3|

-The Minnesota Board of School Administrators requires 30 credits beyond the master's degree for principal licensure; therefore, those seeking Minnesota licensure must take a minimum of two additional elective credits.
-Learners may choose between EDU 716 Effective Communication Through Language (2 cr.), EDU 720 Digital Literacy and the Common Core (2 cr.), or EDU 735 Foundations of Professional Learning Communities (3 cr.).
+The Minnesota Board of School Administrators requires 30 credits beyond the master's degree for Principal licensure; therefore, those seeking Minnesota licensure must take a minimum of two additional elective credits.
+Learners should work with their advisor to identify eligible electives.